kevinthayes/MSHP2/README.txt

 SEQUENTIAL INSTALLATION INSTRUCTIONS:
+**Download PyCharm and install everything on that.
+It has its own console and terminal.
+Also it can display html**
 	General Dependencies (Install First)
 		python 3 (or greater), Flask, flaskMail, pdfkit (if implementing PDF functionality) Dependencies for Database: